PragnyaKalvakol/assignment2-kalvakol/README.md

 In number theory, integer factorization is the decomposition of a composite number into a product of smaller integers.
 If these factors are further restricted to prime numbers, the process is called prime factorization.
 When the numbers are sufficiently large, no efficient, non-quantum integer factorization algorithm is known.

-More information on Number of divisors / sum of divisors : <https://en.wikipedia.org/wiki/Integer_factorization>
+More information on Number of divisors / sum of divisors: <https://en.wikipedia.org/wiki/Integer_factorization>

 ```
 vector<long long> trial_division1(long long n) {